isaacrankin/launch/README.md

 		grunt watch

-If these steps failed, check that you have all the dependencies installed.

-Use `grunt clean` to delete the compiled directory and temp folder.
+Use `grunt clean` to delete the compiled directory and temp folder if needed.

 ###Add New Vendor Libraries/Packages

-1. Use [bower to install](http://bower.io/#install-packages) the package, e.g. `bower install package-name --save`
+1. Use [bower to install](http://bower.io/#install-packages) the package, `bower install package-name --save`
-2. Update `config.json` to include the new library, add it to `vendorFiles`
+2. Update `grunt/config.json` to include the new library, add it to `vendorFiles`
 3. Re-compile with `grunt`

 If there is no [bower package](http://bower.io/search/), copy the files manually to `vendor` and update the `.gitignore` file so they are tracked.
 Then follow steps 2 and 3.